sterapak/azure-automation-runbooks/README.md

 ## Known Behaviors

 - Some resource types (e.g., Recovery Services Vaults) cannot be deleted via automation and will be moved to a special `trashbin-rg` for manual follow-up.
-- The consolidated `resource-deletion` runbook now completes within the three-hour automation job window under normal load; check Azure Automation job duration if you change the throttle or subscription set.
+- The runbook processes subscriptions sequentially; runtime depends on the volume of resources and Azure throttling, so review job duration after major subscription changes.
 - Splitting work by subscription remains the default approach; consolidate only if you can still guarantee sub-three-hour execution.
 - Logs for each runbook execution can be reviewed under **Automation Account → Runbooks → Jobs → View Logs**.